cape-project-eu/SECAPI-spec/website/docs/content/3. Architecture/05-api-access-control.md

 ![API Access Control](@site/static/img/access-control.png)

 - More in detail, every request goes to the Control Plane API Server.
-  - first check is **identify** who is the customer
+  - the first step is to **identify** who the customer is.
-  - after authentication we need to verify if the customer has the **privilege** to perform the request
+  - after authentication, we need to verify if the customer has the necessary **privilege** to perform the request
-  - afterwards we can **validate** and/or **manipulate** the request to fulfill domain requirements
+  - finally, we can **validate** and/or **manipulate** the request to meet domain requirements

+# Control Plane API – Authentication and Authorization

+## Request Flow

+Every request to the Control Plane API Server follows a structured sequence:

+1. **Identification** – Determine who the customer is.
+2. **Authentication** – Verify the provided credentials using **JSON Web Tokens (JWT)** ([RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519)).
+3. **Authorization** – Check whether the authenticated customer has the necessary **privileges** to perform the requested action, following the Bearer Token usage defined in [RFC 6750](https://datatracker.ietf.org/doc/html/rfc6750).
+4. **Validation and Manipulation** – Validate the request and, if necessary, transform or enrich it to meet domain requirements.

 ## Authentication

-As stated in the REST API Guidelines, authentication is handled via JSON Web Tokens (JWT).
-All API endpoints require a valid JWT to be included in the Authorization header using the Bearer scheme (e.g., `Authorization: Bearer <token>`).
-The JWT validation middleware verifies the token's signature, expiration, and required permissions (see *Authorization*) before allowing access to protected resources.
-Token issuance and management are handled externally to this API - clients must obtain valid tokens through the appropriate authentication service.
-Requests with missing, expired, or invalid tokens will receive a 401 Unauthorized response.
+All API endpoints require a valid **JWT** to be included in the `Authorization` header using the Bearer scheme, for example:

+`Authorization: Bearer <token>`

+The JWT validation middleware ensures:

+- **Signature verification** – Confirms token integrity.
+- **Expiration check** – Rejects expired tokens.
+- **Scope/role check** – Ensures the token contains required claims for access (see *Authorization*).

+Token issuance and lifecycle management are handled **externally** to this API.
+Clients must obtain valid tokens from the designated **Authentication Service**.

+Requests with missing, expired, or invalid tokens will receive a **401 Unauthorized** response, as defined in [RFC 7235](https://datatracker.ietf.org/doc/html/rfc7235).

 ## Authorization

-Resource Authorization Model makes sure users or applications have the right to invoke Control Plane APIs.

-We need a specific service within the cloud environment being responsible for managing access controls and enforcing permissions for other resources

-- according to the Control Plane API organization we have a  provider workspace for every resource type.
-- we define an **authorization** provider workspace to take care of authorization concepts.

-This model centralizes authorization logic, making it scalable, consistent, and easier to manage across a wide range of resources.
+Once authenticated, the system enforces **Authorization** policies:

+- **Role-based access control (RBAC)** – Assigns permissions based on customer roles.
+- **Scope-based restrictions** – Limits actions according to claims embedded in the JWT (e.g., `scope`, `role`, or `permissions` fields).
+- **Domain-specific rules** – Ensures that only valid operations aligned with business/domain logic are executed.

+Requests that fail authorization checks will receive a **403 Forbidden** response, as defined in [RFC 7231](https://datatracker.ietf.org/doc/html/rfc7231).

+## Authorization Provider Model

+In the common **SECA control plane implementation**, authorization is managed by a **Dedicated Authorization Provider**, which centralizes access control decisions across all resources.

-The Key Elements of this model are listed below:
+### Key Elements

-- **Dedicated Resource Provider** - This is a centralized service that acts as the authority for all authorization decisions.
-Instead of each resource handling its own access controls, the dedicated provider manages policies, roles, and permissions for all resources
+- **Dedicated Resource Provider** – A centralized service that acts as the authority for all authorization decisions.
+Instead of each resource managing access controls independently, the provider enforces policies, roles, and permissions globally.
-- **Authorization Policies** - Policies define the permissions granted to users, groups, or services.
-These policies are managed by the dedicated provider and applied consistently across resources.
-Policies typically define **who** (identity) has access to **what** (resource) and **how** (permissions, such as read, write, or delete).
+- **Authorization Policies** – Define permissions granted to users, groups, or services.
+Policies define **who** (identity) can access **what** (resource) and **how** (permissions such as read, write, or delete).
+These policies are applied consistently across all resources.
-- **Roles and Role-Based Access Control (RBAC)**: The provider offers a way to define roles that encapsulate a set of permissions.
-Roles can be applied to users, groups, or other identities.
-For example, roles might include "Viewer," "Editor," or "Administrator," each with different levels of access.
-RBAC simplifies authorization management by assigning roles instead of individual permissions.
+- **Roles and RBAC** – The provider manages roles such as `Viewer`, `Editor`, or `Administrator`, each with a specific set of permissions.
+Roles simplify management by grouping permissions and applying them to users, groups, or services.
-- **Access Control Enforcement**: Once policies and roles are defined, the cloud API enforces them consistently across resources.
-When a user or service tries to access a resource, the dedicated provider validates the request based on the permissions associated with the user’s role or policies.
+- **Access Control Enforcement** – The API enforces policies and roles defined by the provider.
+When a user or service attempts to access a resource, the provider validates the request against the associated permissions before granting or denying access.

-A resource authorization model with a dedicated resource provider centralizes access control across resources, offering an efficient, consistent, and secure way to manage permissions and enforce policies at scale in a cloud environment.
-This model enhances security by reducing complexity and enabling centralized governance over resource access.
+### Benefits

+A centralized Authorization Provider enhances security and governance by:

+- Reducing complexity through a single source of truth for access control.
+- Ensuring consistency across all cloud resources.
+- Enabling scalable and efficient management of roles and policies.

-> By default each tenant is initialized with the well-known [System Roles](../5.
+By default each tenant is initialized with the well-known [System Roles](../5.
 Other/04-system-roles.md)

 ### Role